Get Informed

 Events at Bournemouth University allowed students to ask shame-free questions, particularly focusing on topics like sexual choking, asphyxiation, kink, and BDSM.
 Games were used to facilitate open discussions.

-STARS also hosted the Let’s Talk Pants campaign in The Dolphine Centre, Pool to teach children how to stay safe.
+STARS also hosted the Let’s Talk Pants campaign in The Dolphin Centre, Poole to teach children how to stay safe.
 Adults were asked to share what advice they would give to their younger self, so STARS can bring further support to the community.
-The charity plans to continue community events, with support from local organizations like The Dolphine Centre, Pool which hosted their activities.
+The charity plans to continue community events, with support from local organizations like The Dolphin Centre which hosted their activities.

 SPEAK UP